Inslee extends eviction moratorium through March 31

 The federal ban on evictions enacted by the Centers for Disease Control is set to be extended by one month, through the end of January, as part of Congress’ new $900 billion stimulus package.
 Enforcement of the CDC’s eviction ban has been inconsistent, and loopholes in the order itself have allowed thousands of tenants to be evicted anyway.

-The congressional stimulus also includes $25 billion in emergency rental assistance for states.
+The congressional stimulus bill also includes $25 billion in emergency rental assistance for states.

 Comments